Visiting Chartwell: What to expect

 House and studio

-From Monday 19 July, the house will be open from 11am to 5pm, last entry is 3.50pm.
+The house is open from 11am to 5pm, last entry is 3.50pm.
 The studio is open from 11am to 4pm.

 House tickets go on sale at 10am from the Visitor Centre.
 We recommend arriving early to give the best opportunity to secure your house tickets and please be prepared to queue.
 We ask everyone to please be kind as we all find our way back to normality.